saltycrane/react-learning/9.2-my-comments/README.md

  - animation for add and delete
  - add backend rendering support for each route
  - redirect after deleting from detail view
+ - upload image
+ - fix warning about setState on CommentForm